SwapnikKatkoori/node-summarizer/README.md

 ```
 {
-    reduction: "",  //A String of the percentage of reduction ex. .50192
+    dec_reduction: "",  //A String of the percentage of reduction ex. .50192
     summary: ""     //Current frequency summary

 }
 ```

+### getSentiment()

+This method returns a Float of the sentiment value.

 <a name="desc"></a>
 ## 4. How it Works

+How the text is summarized.

 ### Frequency based algorithm: